❓FAQs on DaaS

 It is perfectly possible.
 It is up to the country to hand over the pilot work to the new private sector vendor or request to install a new instance.

-Please note, underlying solutions picked in phase-1 Digital Auth, Digital Credentials, Mapper can be reused across depts / vendors, the same way that in India, Digi Locker credentials, Aadhaar, NPCI mapper is used by various DBT programs.
+Please note, underlying solutions picked in Phase 1, including Digital Authentication, Digital Credentials, and Mapper, can be reused across departments and vendors.
+This approach mirrors the implementation in India, Digi Locker credentials, Aadhaar, and NPCI mapper are used by various DBT programs.